adityabhats96/student-teacher-portal/README.md

 # student-teacher-portal
-A java application to help teachers and students to respectively enter and view attendance, marks and other academic activities.
+A Java program which can be used by the faculty to store and update the attendance and marks of all the student along with the timetable and curriculum, and can be used by the students to view their respective attendance and marks along with other course related details.